kayaozan/genai_projects/README.md

-# llm-projects
+# My LLM Projects

-My LLM projects in one place
+This repository is simply a homepage for my LLM projects for easy access.